daviddetorres/jscumm/docs/Configuration_files.md

 - To check if a player has a flag, the syntax will be: #flag('flag_id')

 :sunglasses: PRO-TIP: An easy way to remove an object from an scene after the player takes it, is defining a condition with #item('item_id'), as can be seen in the example file with the 'hammer'

+:sunglasses: PRO-TIP: The same way as with the items, you can define non-standard actions in the characters.
+This code will only be accessible via the goto command.
+This is a way to save time and code.
+The difference between defining the function in a scene or in the items file is that defining it in the scene will only be accessible when the player is in this scene.
+This can be used if you want to execute an action only if the player is in a scene (for example, mixing some ancient tokens in front of a magical shrine).

 ## Directory: /chapter/scenes
 In this directory there will be all the scene_name.json of the game.